 Verizon recently made the news after announcing a free home security giveaway to new customers of their FIOS high-speed internet service.
 The story-making of the news was probably more the result of good marketing than the announcement actually being newsworthy.

 Let’s face it, giving away free home security equipment is not a new tactic.
 Home security companies have been doing it for decades.
+With enough resources, top companies in the market give away the finest home security equipment.

 The big difference here is that Verizon isn’t a home security provider.
 They are a phone and wireless internet provider.
 But they have teamed up with SimpliSafe for a new promotion designed to benefit both companies.